 Collectively these questions unpick our conference theme and will explore the breadth of enterprise and entrepreneurship education as experienced across FE and HE.
 Our keynote speakers will address these from different stand points as we draw upon employers, managers, careers and business founders to explore this with us.
-We will also be inviting conference sessions and “provocateur” thought pieces from our delegates to help explore and improve our practice.

 We are already delighted to announce that our key note speakers will include:

 - Professor Luke Pittaway, Professor of Entrepreneurship and Director of the Center for Entrepreneurship at Ohio University (Athens, OH).
 Dr Pittaway leads programmes within the College of Business and across the University and his research focuses on entrepreneurship education and learning.